Home

 What are Chimineas?

-A chiminea is not a small furry creature with sharp claws and long teeth living in the Amazon jungle, feeding on livestock and chickens.
+Chimineas are not a small furry creatures with sharp claws and long teeth living in the Amazon jungle, feeding on livestock and chickens.
 No, that's something different all together.
 A chiminea (also spelled chimenea) is a free standing, front loading, outdoor fireplace with a narrow chimney and a round bulb-like body.
 It was designed hundreds of years ago by Mexican tribesman in order to contain a fire and to keep the rain off of the fire.
 A properly designed chiminea optimizes air draft and reduces smoke.
 They were originally made of clay, and are still offered in clay today.
 Purists insist that a proper chiminea has to be made of clay, but metal models are quite popular, with good reason.

 Clay or Metal?